6G-SANDBOX/toolkit-installer/README.md

 ## :cyclone: Phases

+### Phase 0

+- Checking if the OpenNebula CLI tools are installed.

 ### Phase 1

-- Adding the 6GSandbox marketplace to OpenNebula if not present
+- Adding the 6GSandbox marketplace to OpenNebula if not present.
-- Refreshing the list of available appliances in the marketplace
+- Refreshing the list of available appliances in the marketplace.

 ### Phase 2